-The Welsh National anthem at Cardiff arms Stadium was a very special few minutes as this ground held the sound magnificently but the Principality, also know the Millennium, is a really top class stadium which was completed in 1999 for the Rugby World Cup and has a capacity of over 70,000.
+The Welsh National anthem at Cardiff Arms Park was a very special few minutes as this ground held the sound magnificently but the Principality, also know the Millennium, is a really top class stadium which was completed in 1999 for the Rugby World Cup and has a capacity of over 70,000.

 It is the most modern of the current group of Six Nations venues and is probably the most impressive it just needs their Rugby team to get back to the great days of the 70s.